FransUrbo/drive-by-wire/README.md

 And this is what it [looked like in action](https://www.dropbox.com/scl/fi/nsdj958atposke2wdfzk9/2024-05-03-20.12.23.mov?rlkey=e7vu1sx3g0xffbefloeaspzul&st=kw81bt22&dl=0).
 They where to big for GitHub, so had to put them on my Dropbox account.

+### Relays

 The yellow LED in the upper left corner of the box, that's connected to the MOSFET "relay", is "start the car".
-I *THINK* it is enough to send +12V to the ECU on the "start position" pin.
+I *THINK* it is enough to send +12V to the ECU (**E**ngine **C**ontrol **U**nit) on the "start position" pin.
 We'll see, have to do some experimentation.
 In this car, I only have to trigger it for the ECU to take over and start the car.
 So I'm only turning on the MOSFET "relay" for a second.
 Should be more than enough.

+**NOTE**: There might be an issue with the "blue" (the steering lock on/off) and the "green" (ignition switch on/off) relays.
+I'm not sure what happens if (when!?) power is lost to the device, OR if it crashes and the watchdog reboots it - for a few seconds those relays will be "off"!
+What happens if I'm driving and the igntion switch is disabled and the steering lock is enabled!??
+The former might not be a problem, although the ECU might .. get confused.
+But the latter, the steering lock, if that's enabled, as in locks the steering wheel from turning, that will be **BAD**!!!

+I've considered using relays that stays in position and need a trigger to switch, but that might also cause problems - if they're "on" and I've turned the car off and walked away, then they'll do no good!

+### Status LED

 The steady orange (well, it's not very orange, is it!?? :) and then green LED in the top middle is orange => "starting up" (the module) and when it turns green, it means "all is well".
 Had the fingerprint not matched, it and the aura around the fingerprint scanner turned red.

+## Simulations

+Because I don't yet have all the hardware I need, especially the actuator.
+Because it's going to be in the car, which means freezing temperature up to .. quite hot, I had to order a special version of the one I listed above in [Actuation](#actuation).
+It have a lead time for manufacturing of 13 weeks (!!).
+Then a week or so here to the UK.
+So probably won't be with me until end of summer.
+But that's ok, this was going to be a winter project anyway.
+I just got a head start by ordering all these super cheap RPi stuff :).

 The two blinking LEDs, the red and green to the right of the multi-colour status LED, is the simulation of moving the actuator.
 Green is "move forward" and red is "move backwards".
 It blinks five times in either